 Then you could try adding a new strategy to the mix.
 Then you can track how your success rate changes by introducing the new strategy.

-Free sales call tracking sheets for 2022
+Sales call tracking sheet ideas for 2022

-- Sales activity tracking template: Track all of your sales activities with this template, including emails, leads, calls, meetings, orders, and more.
+- Sales activity tracking template: Track all of your sales activities with this template, including emails, leads, calls, meetings, orders/sales, and more.
 This will allow your team to eliminate bottlenecks to make your sales pipeline more efficient.

 - Advanced customer service tracking template: Track customer service calls and monitor overall call performance with this sheet, including KPIs for each representative.
 You’ll be able to record the number of calls answered, the average duration of each call, and the call abandonment rate.
-This template includes an example sheet to get you started.

 Other types of tracking to improve your sales performance